idaholab/moose/framework/doc/content/source/meshgenerators/XYDelaunayGenerator.md

-An input mesh will be used to define the outer boundary of the generated output mesh, as well as to specify any Steiner points interior to that boundary which much be included in as output mesh vertices.
+An input mesh will be used to define the outer boundary of the generated output mesh, as well as to specify any Steiner points interior to that boundary which must be included in as output mesh vertices.
 Additional interior vertices can be automatically generated by specifying a desired triangle area (either as a constant or as a function of triangle center location).
 Additional interior boundary